Research

 In this paper, we exploit a series of the relocation of public-sector entities in South Korea as an exogenous source of variation in public sector employment to estimate local employment multiplier.
 We find that an introduction of 1 public sector employment increases the private sector employment by 1 unit, almost completely driven by the service sector.
 In line with the literature, we document that the effect of public employment on private employment is highly localized.
 In addition to changes in private employment, we also find that the relocation led to a positive net-inflow of residents into the treated neighborhood; this effect is also localized.
 Lastly, we estimate heterogeneous local employment multiplier and provide evidence that this heterogeneity is shaped by the size of public sector shocks, different types of relocation, and the extent of migratory responses.

-Causal Analysis of Policy Effects on Fertility” (with Rannveig Hart, Janna Bergsvik, and Agnes Fauske), August 2023.
-Draft (Accepted in the Handbook of Labor, Human Resources and Population Economics, edited by Klaus F. Zimmermann.)
+Causal Analysis of Policy Effects on Fertility” (with Rannveig Hart, Janna Bergsvik, and Agnes Fauske), in the Handbook of Labor, Human Resources and Population Economics, edited by Klaus F. Zimmermann, 2024.
+Earlier Working Paper

 This chapter reviews the literature on the causal effects of policies on fertility.
 It focuses on evidence from experiments and quasi-experiments in low fertility contexts, including studies from Europe, Northern America, Oceania, and Asia.
 Making no a priori restrictions on policy type, the review encompasses evaluations of parental leave, childcare, health insurance, and financial incentives such as child transfers.
 Childcare expansions increase completed fertility.
 Financial incentives had positive effects on fertility across contexts, both in the short and long run.
 Expansions of parental leave rights in Central Europe and the introduction of parental leave in the U.S. also had positive effects.
 The distributional effects of these policies are very different, with parental leave compensation benefiting high-earning couples, while expansions of childcare programs had potential to reduce social inequalities.
 Publicly funded contraception and assisted reproduction can reduce fertility in young adulthood and increase fertility for women over the age of 35.